Legal services fraud policyPublished: 26 November 2016

 What is registration fraud?

-Registration fraud is a broad description for all fraudulent activity in our registers.
-It commonly involves identity fraud and the presentation of forged documents for registration.
+Registration fraud is a broad description for all fraudulent activity in our registers, for example identity fraud, forged documents presented for registration.

 Section 112 of the Land Registration etc (Scotland) Act 2012 introduced a criminal offence of knowingly or recklessly making a false or misleading statement to the keeper as part of an application for registration.